 - Pairs well with: Wild Mountain Cumin, Cured Sumac, Desert Fennel

-Coriander is native to North Africa and the eastern Mediterranean with a deep history in those regions.
+Coriander is native to North Africa and the eastern Mediterranean, with a deep history in those regions.
 Coriander seeds have been found in ancient Egyptian tombs dating back 3,000 years.
-Their citrusy, herbal and resinous aroma has made coriander seeds a popular ingredient for thousands of years, one that has spread around the world to become a mainstay of cuisines from Mexico to Thailand.
+Their citrusy, herba, resinous aroma has made coriander seeds a popular ingredient for thousands of years, one that has spread around the world to become a mainstay of cuisines from Mexico to Thailand.

-Our Nile coriander is grown in the desert oasis of Fayoum, Egypt on an organic association of farms.
-The fields are irrigated with water diverted from the Nile, and the see
+Our Nile coriander is grown in the desert oasis of Fayoum, Egypt, on an organic association of farms.
+The fields are irrigated with water diverted from the Nile.

 Meet the Farmer: Ahmad is one of our partner farmers in the oasis of Fayoum, Egypt, where people have been growing spices for thousands of years.
 He's pictured sitting in a field of coriander flowers.
 The flowers will get pollinated, then turn into the wonderful coriander seeds that we carry.